2021 Toyota Supra price drops to $43,945 with arrival of 4-cylinder option

-After only a year on the market, the revived, fifth-generation Toyota Supra has already received some revisions.
+After only a year on the market, the revived, fifth-generation Toyota Supra gets significant revisions.

-For the 2021 model, sales of which commence in June, there's a turbo-4 engine option, more power for the existing turbo-6 engine, more standard technology, and revised chassis tuning—along with a lower price.
+For the 2021 model, which goes on sale this month, there's a turbo-4 engine option, more power for the existing turbo-6 engine, more standard technology, and revised chassis tuning—along with a lower price.

 2021 Toyota Supra

-Yes, the addition of the turbo-4 sees the starting price drop to $43,945, down from $50,920 previously.
+The turbo-4 Supra drops the Supra's starting price to $43,945, down from $50,920.
 If you're looking for the turbo-6, you'll now need to pay a minimum of $51,945.
 Both figures include destination.
-We've tested both powertrain options and there's really no wrong choice here.
+We've tested both powertrain options and there's no wrong choice here.

-The turbo-4 is a 2.0-liter unit sourced from BMW and generating 255 horsepower and 295 pound-feet of torque, all of which is sent to the rear wheels via an 8-speed automatic transmission.
+The turbo-4 is a 2.0-liter unit sourced from BMW and generates 255 horsepower and 295 pound-feet of torque, all of which is sent to the rear wheels via an 8-speed automatic transmission.
 There's still no manual, we're afraid.

 2021 Toyota Supra

 The 4-cylinder Supra weighs about 200 pounds less than the 6-cylinder model, coming in at 3,181 pounds.
 Having two fewer cylinders helps save weight, as do smaller 13-inch front brake rotors with single-piston calipers, and the lack of an active rear differential and adaptive suspension.
-Inside, the new base model goes with a 4-speaker sound system instead of a 10-speaker system, and has manually adjustable seats.
+Inside, the new base model goes with a four-speaker sound system instead of a 10-speaker system, and has manually adjustable seats.

 Toyota said the turbo-4 Supra maintains a 50:50 weight balance and sprints from 0-60 mph in 5.0 seconds on the way to an electronically limited 155-mph top speed.